Yalleroi: Geography

 The Blackall-Jericho Road enters Yalleroi from the south (from the town of Blackall) and exits to the north (towards the town of Jericho).

 History

 The locality name is derived from pastoral run name and is an Aboriginal word, meaning stone/stony.
 The town of Yalleroi appears on a 1913 survey plan.

 Yalleroi State School opened on 2 February 1933 and closed on 24 January 1984.
 It was on the south-east corner of Mitchell Street and Flinders Street.

-Bill D'Arcy taught at the school during the 1960's prior to embarking on a political career.
+Bill D'Arcy taught at the school during the 1960s prior to embarking on a political career.
 On 1 November 2000, a jury found D'Arcy was guilty of 18 child sex charges, including three of rape, which occurred at Yalleroi State School.
 On 17 November 2000, D'Arcy was sentenced to 14 years jail.
 D'Arcy was released from prison in 2007.
 He has continued to profess his innocence.